mostdev-eth/Portfolio-Tracker/README.md

 ![cmd](https://raw.githubusercontent.com/mostdev-eth/Portfolio-Tracker/main/CMD.jpg)

 3. Make sure You have node.js installed on your machine.
-  Open command prompt from start and type "node -v" This command shows version of Node.
+  In the open command prompt type "node -v" and hit ENTER This command shows version of Node.
 If it throws a result like "v14.17.6" it means Node.js is installed.
   If not visit https://nodejs.org/en to download.